YilinGao/breakout/DESIGN.md

  - Refine item representation

-    Currently all items in the game are regarded as rectangulars by the program.
+    Currently all items in the game are regarded as rectangles by the program.
 And all animations and collisions are based on this.
 However, this simplification loses some properties of the real world.
 For the ball is actually a sphere, and the paddle may have some curves at two ends.

-    For refinement, we can represent the ball as a circle in JavaFX, the brick as a rectangular, and the paddle as two half balls sticked to two short edges of a rectangular.
+    For refinement, we can represent the ball as a circle in JavaFX, the brick as a rectangle, and the paddle as two half balls sticked to two short edges of a rectangle.
 And all collisions can be simplified to intersection between two balls, and between one ball and one line.

  - Add mouse control into the game